Donate

 Each CAMFED Association member, on average, financially supports three more girls to go to school out of her own pocket, and offers social support and mentoring to many more.

-Deliver life skills and well-being lessons
+Deliver life skills and well-being sessions

 We volunteer in our local schools as Learner Guides – peer educators and role models, delivering the My Better World life skills and well-being program to improve school retention and learning outcomes.
 And we volunteer as Transition Guides to support graduates on the route to independence and leadership.